Willamette University College of Law: Programs

 The JD program has both a traditional three-year, full-time curriculum or a part-time day program that can take a maximum of six years.
 Students' initial enrollment can only begin with the fall term each year.
-Through a partnership between the College of Law and Willamette's Atkinson Graduate School of Management, a joint degree program is offered to students interested in earning both a JD and an MBA concurrently.
+Through a partnership between the School of Law and Willamette's Atkinson Graduate School of Management, a joint degree program is offered to students interested in earning both a JD and an MBA concurrently.
 The program allows students to earn both degrees in four years instead of five years if completed separately.
 The business portion of the program is accredited through the Association to Advance Collegiate Schools of Business and the National Association of Schools of Public Affairs and Administration, while the law portion, along with the entire law school, is accredited by the American Bar Association.

 The school also offers five 3+3 Programs to allow students to earn both an undergraduate degree and law degree in a total of six years.
-Through partnerships with Willamette's College of Liberal Arts, Oregon State University, OSU-Cascades, Portland State University, and University of Alaska Anchorage, students can earn a bachelor's degree and a law degree in six years, amounting to a decrease of one year from the standard seven years combined to earn both a bachelor and law degree.
-Both JD and joint degree students can enroll in the certificate programs, studying abroad, working at the Clinical Law Program, and taking classes from the Center for Dispute Resolution.
+Through partnerships with Willamette College, Portland State University, Western Oregon University, and the University of Alaska Anchorage, students can earn a bachelor's degree and a law degree in six years, amounting to a decrease of one year from the standard seven years combined to earn both a bachelor and law degree.
+Both JD and joint degree students can enroll in the certificate programs, studying abroad, and working at the Clinical Law Program, and taking classes from the Center for Dispute Resolution.

 The Center for Dispute Resolution, founded in 1983, offers coursework in the areas of arbitration, negotiation and mediation.
 In 2006, the Dispute Resolution program was ranked 7th by U.S. News & World Report.

 A Clinical Law Program gives law students hands-on, professional experience in law offices and courtrooms across the country.
-The program comprises four advanced legal education courses, including specialized clinics in Business Law, Trusts and Estates, Child and Family Advocacy, and Human Rights and Immigration.
-C.
+The program consists of three advanced legal clinics, including Immigration Law, Trusts and Estates Law, and Criminal Defense Law.

 Students have the opportunity to participate in study abroad programs in Germany and Ecuador.
 The Ecuador program began in 1995, and in 2002, Germany was added.